evanshortiss/unlockplaces-node/README.md

     country: 'ireland'
   });

-  // Do a search for places named 'Dublin' in ireland useIreland.search({
+  // Do a search for places named 'Dublin' in ireland and use the 'os' gazetteer useIreland.search({
-    name: 'dublin'
+    name: 'dublin',
+    gazetteer: 'os'
   }, function(err, res) {
     // Assuming we're using json as format res = JSON.parse(res);